grab/engineering-blog/_posts/2022-06-02-graph-concepts.md

 Risk assessment is crucial in the fintech business.
 With multiple sources of credit data such as ecommerce sites, mobile wallets and loan repayment records, it can be difficult to accurately assess an individual’s credit risk.
 Graph Technology makes it possible to combine these data sources, quantify an individual’s fraud risk and even generate full credit reviews.

 One clear example of this is [IceKredit](https://www.globenewswire.com/news-release/2018/08/29/1558324/0/en/FinTech-Pioneer-IceKredit-Transforms-the-Credit-Market-With-TigerGraph.html), which employs artificial intelligence (AI) and machine learning (ML) techniques to make better risk-based decisions.
-With Graph Technology, IceKredit has also successfully detected unreported links and increased efficiency of financial crime investigations.
+With Graph technology, IceKredit has also successfully detected unreported links and increased efficiency of financial crime investigations.

 #### Social network